SHINKO ELECTRIC INDUSTRIES CO., LTD.

 Based on the sixth assessment report released by the Intergovernmental Panel on Climate Change (IPCC), the Shinko Group has established a "2°C or lower scenario" and a "4°C scenario."
 We are using external information such as the International Energy Agency's (IEA) STEPS (Stated Policies Scenario), APS (Announced Pledges Scenario), and NZE (Net Zero Emissions by 2050 Scenario) as references up to the year 2050.

 In the 2°C or lower scenario, we expect tighter regulations, such as the introduction of a carbon tax, and the risk of higher prices for electricity and raw materials like metal.
 We also expect opportunities in the form of increased sales of low-carbon, energy-saving products thanks to efficiency improvements in manufacturing facilities achieved by meeting the decarbonization needs of markets and customers, and stabilization of costs associated with the creation of renewable energy.
-In the 4°C scenario, physical risks are assumed to increase due to an increase in the frequency and scale of disasters such as windstorms and floods, resulting from the intensification of disasters caused by extreme weather events.
+Under the 4°C scenario, physical risks are projected to be greater than under the 2°C or lower scenario.
+This is due to the intensification of disasters caused by extreme weather, leading to increased frequency and scale of disasters such as wind and water damage and floods.

 Business impact assessment